Lockdown, living conditions, and inequalities - COCOVI

 Housing situation has once again become a crucial dimension of our living conditions since much of our social activities are currently taking place in our living spaces.

-The COCOVI project (Confinement, Conditions de vie et Inégalités) will analyze housing conditions and household life in France during the COVID-19 pandemic, measuring disparities before and during lockdown (confinement) between households of different social milieus, located in different geographical environments (rural, peri-urban, city center, single-family suburban, dense housing projects, etc.).
+Starting in March 2020, the COCOVI project (Confinement, Conditions de vie et Inégalités) will analyze housing conditions and household life in France during the COVID-19 pandemic, measuring disparities before and during lockdown (confinement) between households of different social milieus, located in different geographical environments (rural, peri-urban, city center, single-family suburban, dense housing projects, etc.).
 Situational disparities may be due to changes in household composition and arrangements and/or temporary or definitive changes in residence and housing.

 The project will be run by researchers of INED’s “Housing, Spatial inequalities and Trajectories” research unit and will draw on three complementary types of data: